tent/tent.io/content/blog/the-tent-manifesto.md

 to any third party.

-We're announcing Tent, an open protocol for distributed social networks.
+We're [introducing Tent](/blog/introducing-tent), an open protocol for distributed social networks.
 Everyone controls what happens to their content.